Wsheerio/webmConverter/README.md

 Subtitles

 Path of the subtitle file.
 Currently only supports .ass.
 Leave blank if you don't want subtitles.
+Press the button to switch between external and internal subtitles.
+Using internal subs will only work with containers that support subtitles and files with only one subtitle track.

     C:\Users\Name\Videos\chinese cartoon.ass